 The slab, however, remains on the fill soils.
 If the fill was poorly compacted, the fill soil compresses and settles, and a void is formed under the slab.
 In time, the slab cracks, breaks, and settles into the void.

-At Total Foundation Solutions, we provide proven solutions for concrete slab floor leveling -- as well as other foundation repair solutions -- to homeowners throughout Pennsylvania and New York.
-We provide each of our customers with a free, no obligation slab repair quote, in writing, before any work is done.
-To schedule your appointment, call or e-mail us today!
+At Total Foundation Solutions, we provide proven solutions for concrete slab floor leveling—as well as other foundation repair solutions—to homeowners throughout Pennsylvania and New York.
+We provide each of our customers with a free, no-obligation concrete floor repair written quote before any work is done.
+To schedule your appointment, call or email us today!

 We proudly offer all our foundation repair services in Warren, Erie, Edinboro, Olean, Jamestown, Meadville, Fredonia, Du Bois, Hermitage, Harborcreek and throughout the surrounding areas.